Neats29/neats29.github.io/source/_posts/figuring-life-out-p2.md

     alt="The End of Jobs">
 </img><span style="font-size:0.7em">Source: [taylorpearson.me](https://taylorpearson.me/eojbook)</span>

-It may sound cliche, but this is was one of those books that absolutely shifted my thinking.
+It may sound cliche, but this was one of those books that absolutely shifted my thinking.
 Depending on where you stand on entrepreneurship, you might already know the message of this book, which is, technology has made entrepreneurship "safer, more accessible, and more profitable than ever before".

 Taylor Pearson, the author of the book, argues that with tools such as cloud computing, Alibaba, and the ability to easily hire affordable talent as and when you need it on sites like Upwork, you no longer need huge upfront capital to get up and running.
 The biggest shift for me was learning that employment is now riskier than entrepreneurship, as [Naval](https://twitter.com/naval) says "If society can train you, it can train someone else, and replace you”.
 This takes us to the next recommendation.